gustafnk/microservice-websites/index.md

 We describe and compare two related Client Side Include libraries: hinclude and h-include.
 We also give a suggestion for an approach to work with both global and service local JavaScript and CSS.

-Throughout this article, we use an retail site as an example.
+Throughout this article, we use a retail site as an example.
 In the end of this article, we give a brief description of an example architecture for this retail site.

 The article begins with a short introdution to microservices.
 Before moving on to a comparision of integration techniques, we describe a strategy of how the effort of web design can be scaled effectively with *pattern labs*.